 The September 2019 flights to Wroclaw were booked on September 28, 2018.
 I booked the return flights for October 2019 on November 6, 2018.
 I think I could likely have waited a week or two longer to book but not much more than that.

 When I first started doing the research for this trip, flying into Poland did not immediately spring to mind.
 But, when I realized that RyanAir had frequent flights to and from Wroclaw from less than $75 I knew it was a good choice.
 We’re still not sure if we’re going to fly out of Wroclaw or take our time and go by train, but I’m glad to have the option.

 Focus your search for flights on airlines that don’t charge fuel surcharges or whose surcharges are low, like LOT Polish Airlines.
 If you can be more flexible and fly out of a US city, you’ll have even more choice a available to you via United.
 Avoid Air Canada and Lufthansa, who are notorious for sky-high fuel surcharges.

 How to collect miles for an Aeroplan Vacation

 I collected the majority of the Aeroplan miles we used for these flights by transferring American Express Membership Rewards points to Aeroplan.
 Membership Rewards transfer 1:1 to Aeroplan, and can also be transferred 1:1 to British Airways Avios.
 You can transfer Membership Reward at a lower rate to Alitalia, Delta, Asia Miles, and Etihad Guest.

 To start collecting your own Membership Rewards, I recommend starting with the Amex Platinum Card.
 Apply here.
-You’ll receive 50,000 Membership Rewards points to get you started on your next Business Class flight to Europe, plus an amazing array of other benefits.
+You’ll receive 60,000 Membership Rewards points to get you started on your next Aeroplan vacation in Business Class to Europe, plus an amazing array of other benefits.